We all want to get happy.

 We all want to live the best life possible.

-We are always thinking once we get this done or accomplish that goal… then we’ll be happy.
+The problem is that we’ve all bought into the lie that once we get this done or accomplish that goal…then we’ll be happy.

 This was me: